bikkelbroeders/TouchBarDemoApp/README.md

 ## How to install

-First, make sure you have installed macOS Sierra 10.12.1 **build 16B2657 (!!!)**, which adds support for the Touch Bar to macOS.
+First, make sure you have installed macOS Sierra 10.12.1 **build 16B2657**, which adds support for the Touch Bar to macOS.
 You can download it from [this link](https://support.apple.com/kb/dl1897).

-**Just having 10.12.1 is not enough, you need the right build number.
+:warning: **Just having 10.12.1 is not enough, you need the right build number.
 10.12.1 build 16B2555 does not have Touch Bar support, so it WILL NOT WORK!**

 Then, fetch the latest ZIP from the [release section](https://github.com/bikkelbroeders/TouchBarDemoApp/releases) and put the extracted app into your Applications folder.